edisplay/highcharts/docs/grid/rows/tree-view.md

 ## Sorting, filtering, and pagination

-TreeView is applied after sorting and filtering, and before pagination.
+Tree view is applied after sorting and filtering, and before pagination.
 In practice this means:

 - sorting changes the visible sibling order inside the tree